mkhizemandz-commits/Fintech-Validation-Fraud-Prevention-Operations-Lab/04_Customer_Support/support_scenarios.md

 * Verify the customer through the approved process.
 * Document the customer's report accurately.
-* Review the available application information.
+* Review the available application information within my access level.
 * Follow the appropriate identity/fraud escalation procedure.
 * Avoid exposing another person's personal information.
 * Explain the next steps clearly to the customer.
+* Escalate the case where additional investigation is required.

 ### Key principle